 Once Joe Jr. had found his footing at the Park Lake, it wasn’t long before he started to convince his father that they needed to upgrade the property to a hotel.
 Guests deserved to get as much for their dollar as possible – better service, better amenities, and a better overall stay.
 His dream was to give tourists and families a premium hotel experience without having to pay premium prices - and he wanted to be able to do that all across his native British Columbia.

 Joe Jr. and his father started researching other potential locations.
-First, they decided to build a new hotel in neighbouring Vernon, and then soon did the same in Golden.
+First, in 1993 they decided to build a new hotel in neighbouring Vernon, the first property to be known as a Prestige.
+Soon after, their second Prestige property would be built in Golden.
 Later, after they received guest input at their new Golden hotel regarding the lack of full service hotels in south eastern BC, Joe Jr. and Joe Sr. scoured the Kootenays, finding ways to strategically build hotels with all the amenities in communities that were well suited to their business model.

 Joe Sr. preparing for Grand Opening in Cranbrook